joakimk/hubreview/README.md

 ## About

-Commit-by-commit codereview app.
+Commit-by-commit codereview app for github repos.
+Keeps track of what has been reviewed but links to github commits for the actual review.

-To be able to do review on everything when you [integrate commit-by-commit instead of doing feature branches and pull requests](http://thepugautomatic.com/2014/02/code-review/).
+This can be used to do code review when you [integrate commit-by-commit instead of doing feature branches and pull requests](http://thepugautomatic.com/2014/02/code-review/).

-The idea is to use github for codereview and keep track of which commits has been reviewed in this app.

 ## How it looks